About Springfield College

 Springfield College inspires students through the guiding principles of its Humanics philosophy—educating students in spirit, mind, and body for leadership in service to others.

 The College offers a range of undergraduate and graduate degree programs in the fields of health sciences, human and social services, sport management and movement studies, education, business, and the arts and sciences.
-It also offers doctoral programs in physical education, physical therapy, and counseling psychology.
+It also offers doctoral programs in physical education, physical therapy, educational leadership, exercise physiology, and counseling psychology.

 With its foundation of academic excellence and rich athletic heritage, Springfield College prepares students with real-world leadership skills for careers that transform lives and communities.